pmean/build-website/text/05/MeasuringAgreement-05.md

 **[StATS]:** **Measuring agreement (April 19,
 2005)**

-Someone reviewing a paper asked me about all the \"weird statistics\" being used in the paper, such as the Bland-Altman plot and Deming regression.
+Someone reviewing a paper asked me about all the "weird statistics" being used in the paper, such as the Bland-Altman plot and Deming regression.